iOS17/TrollStore/README.md

-# Install TrollStore for iPhone/iPad in 7 Easy Steps
+# Install TrollStore for iPhone/iPad - iOS 26 - 14 in 7 Easy Steps
 TrollStore 2 (TrollHelper) - The Jailed Permasigned app installer for iOS 14.0 - 16.6.1.
 It helps you to install any IPA file on your iPhone for FREE.

 ## What is TrollStore

 TrollStore is a permasigned jailed app that can permanently install any IPA you open.

-TrollStore is a permasigned jaild app allowing users to install any iPA files permanently.
+TrollStore is a permasigned jaild app allowing users to install any IPA files permanently.
 Trollstore uses the AMFI/CoreTrust bug to sign the IPA files.
-This will support iOS 14.2 beta 2  - iOS 16.6.1, 16.7 RC iOS 17.0, and iOS 17.0.1 (Theoretically).
+This will support iOS 14.2 beta 2  - iOS 16.6.1, 16.7 RC, iOS 17.0, and iOS 17.0.1 (Theoretically).
-Also iOS 16.7.x (excluding 16.7 RC) and 17.0.1+ will NEVER be supported because that AMFI/CoreTrust bug was fixed on that versions)
+Also, iOS 16.7.x (excluding 16.7 RC) and 17.0.1+ will NEVER be supported because that AMFI/CoreTrust bug was fixed on those versions.

 *TrollHelperOTA:* Install a TrollHelper app via Safari, then use it to install TrollStore.
 *TrollInstallerX:* Install a TrollInstallerX .ipa file to the device using Sideloadly, then use it to install TrollStore.